voidfiles/rachelbublitz.com/content/blog/2017-05-02-updated-casting-call-for-wyoming-theater-festival.md

 +++

 Hey hey Salt Lake Actors!
-The [Wyoming Theater Festival](http://www.whitneyarts.org/about-us/wyoming-theater-festival/) has extended it's casting call to include all three shows for their 2017 Season!
+The [Wyoming Theater Festival](http://www.whitneyarts.org/about-us/wyoming-theater-festival/) has extended its casting call to include all three shows for their 2017 Season!
 Posted below is their updated casting call, for consideration email your headshot and resume to [DannyLee Hodnett](mailto:dhodnett@sheridan.edu) until May 10th.
 Housing and a stipend included.
 Get on it!

 ![Wyoming Theater Festival logo](/images/WTF-Logo-FB-SM-FOR-WEB.jpg)